klever-hub/kleverblockchain-certificates/README.md

 The system uses Merkle tree proofs for zero-knowledge verification of certificate fields.

+### Privacy Protection with Salt

+Each certificate includes a unique 16-character salt that is used when hashing certificate data.
+This provides:
+- **Rainbow table protection**: Pre-computed hashes cannot be used to identify certificates
+- **Privacy enhancement**: Same data produces different hashes for each certificate
+- **No correlation**: Cannot search blockchain for known name/course combinations

+The salt is:
+- Automatically generated for each certificate (16 characters, alphanumeric)
+- Displayed on the PDF certificate (formatted as XXXX-XXXX-XXXX-XXXX for readability)
+- Included in the verification URL as a query parameter
+- Stored in PDF metadata for automatic loading
+- Required for field verification

 ### PDF Metadata

 Certificates include embedded metadata in the PDF properties: